Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Results and Discussion

-By comparison, cubic PbTiO$_3$ exhibits an LO bandwidth of $\sim$167 cm$^{-1}$ (Fig. 4c), thus polar discontinuities there incur much larger energy penalties and cannot remain sharply localized.
-Furthermore, the substantially lower frequencies of the Z‐point modes in the ZrO$_2$ systems (\textcircled{2} and \textcircled{4}) compared to the perovskite system (\textcircled{6}, Extended Data Fig. 10b), imply that the ZrO$_2$ lattice is intrinsically more compliant to the atomic rearrangements required at the interface.
-Together, these two features -- a flat, low‐energy LO band and soft zone‐boundary modes -- dramatically reduce the formation energy of charged 180° HH and TT walls and allow them to exist in duplets in half-unit cell 2D “sandboxes“ within the bulk ZrO$_2$ lattice.
+For comparison, we further calculated the phonon band dispersion for the cubic phase of perovskite PbTiO$_3$ (PTO), which represents its CDW core structure, along the $\Gamma \rightarrow Z$ direction.
+Our result exhibits a large LO bandwidth of approximately 167 cm$^{-1}$ with a considerable $g_{\lambda}$ of 386 cm$^{-1}$\,\AA$^{2}$ (Figure S13a).
+Consequently, the polar discontinuities in PTO CDWs incur significantly larger energy penalties and cannot remain sharply localized and closely spaced.
+Our DFT-optimized PTO HH–TT wall supercell structure (Figures S13b and S14) indicates HH–TT center-to-center distance of at least \(\sim\)6 nm, with each wall extending over \(\sim\)2.5 nm, leading to polar domains with the vertical thickness of \(\sim\)3.5 nm.
+We note that in addition to the significant LO band gradient difference between ZrO$_2$ and PTO, the lower frequencies of the Z-point modes (\textcircled{2} and \textcircled{4}) in ZrO$_2$, compared to the Z-point mode (\textcircled{6}) in PTO, indicate that the ZrO$_2$ lattice is intrinsically more compliant to the atomic rearrangements required at the interface.
+Thus, these two features—flat LO bands and relatively soft zone-boundary modes—drastically lower the formation energy of the HH and TT CDWs in ZrO$_2$, stabilizing them as duplets within each irreducibly narrow, laterally stacked domains.

-Our DFT study on HH and TT domain wall configurations confirms their formation and shortness.
-Given that the domain wall length (\(\delta\)) is directly related to the LO polar band dispersion along the domain wall direction (\(\delta \propto \sqrt{\Delta \omega}\)),\cite{shin2007nucleation} the relative flatness of this band in the $Pbcm$ and $P4_2/nmc$ ZrO\textsubscript{2} effectively reduces the lengths of the domain walls to approximately 15 {\AA}, as we demonstrate in a fully relaxed twelve-unit-cell-long HH-TT wall system (Fig. 4b).
-These domain walls form short additional polar domains (\(\sim\)15 {\AA} in length) along the polar axis.
-On the other hand, the wide LO band dispersion in the cubic PbTiO\textsubscript{3} perovskite (Fig. 4c), can lead to a domain wall with a large length of more than 50 {\AA}\cite{gureev2011head} (Schematically shown in Fig. 4d).